moleculerjs/site/source/docs/0.13/runner.md

 ```

 ## Services loading logic
 The runner loads service files or folders defined in CLI arguments.
 If you define folder(s), the runner loads all services `**/*.service.js` from specified one(s) (including sub-folders too).
-You can load services & service folder with `SERVICES` and `SERVICEDIR` environment variables.
+Services & service folder can be loaded with `SERVICES` and `SERVICEDIR` environment variables.

 **Loading steps:**
 1. If `SERVICEDIR` env found, but no `SERVICES` env, it loads all services from the `SERVICEDIR` directory.